pyeventsourcing/eventsourcing/docs/topics/process.rst

 Scale-independence
 ~~~~~~~~~~~~~~~~~~

-The system can be run at different scales, but the definition of the system is
+The system can run at different scales, but the definition of the system is
 independent of scale.

-A system of process applications can be run in a single thread, with synchronous propagation
+A system of process applications can run in a single thread, with synchronous propagation
 and processing of events.
 This is intended as a development mode.

-A system can also be run with multiple operating system processes, with asynchronous
+A system can also run with multiple operating system processes, with asynchronous
 propagation and processing of events.
 Having an asynchronous pipeline means events at
 different stages can be processed at the same time.
 This is "diachronic" parallelism,
 like the way a pipelined CPU core has stages.
 This kind of parallelism can improve